benc-uk/dapr-store/README.md

 # CI / CD

-A working set of CI and CD release GitHub Actions workflows are provided `.github/workflows/`, automated builds are run in GitHub hosted runners
+A set of CI and CD release GitHub Actions workflows are included in `.github/workflows/`, automated builds are run in GitHub hosted runners

 ### [GitHub Actions](https://github.com/benc-uk/dapr-store/actions)